Xiaoxi-Luo-CL/Xiaoxi-Luo-CL.github.io/_projects/2_project.md

 ---
 layout: page
 title: Empirically Testing the Boundaries of the Frequency Principle
-description: Xu (2019) and Rahaman (2019) proposed frequency principle.
-To what extent does it hold?
+description: Xu (2019) and Rahaman (2019) propose that deep neural networks often fit target functions from low to high frequencies during the training process.
+To what extent does this principle hold?
 img: assets/img/proj-spectral-bias/intro-F-principle-zhiqin.png
 importance: 1
 category: coursework